-First-semester applied major study; one-hour lesson per week.
+First-year applied major study; one-hour lesson per week.
 Prerequisite: successful audition in area of study.
 Two credits.

-Second-semester applied major study; one-hour lesson per week.
-Prerequisite: one semester of study in this applied area.
+Second-year applied major study; one-hour lesson per week.
+Prerequisite: two semesters of study in this applied area.
 Two credits.

-Third-semester applied major study; one-hour lesson per week.
-Prerequisite: two semesters of study in this applied area.
+Third-year applied major study; one-hour lesson per week.
+Prerequisite: four semesters of study in this applied area.
 Two credits.

-Fourth-semester applied major study; one-hour lesson per week.
-Prerequisite: three semesters of study in this applied area.
+Fourth-year applied major study; one-hour lesson per week.
+Prerequisite: six semesters of study in this applied area.
 Two credits.
 A grade of "C" minimum is required.